justinribeiro/blog-pwa/hugo/content/chronicle/2019-09-27-setting-up-mastodon-on-google-cloud-platform.md

 > Addendum February 2021: Updated article with some of the version-specific revisions as part of Mastodon 3.3.x.

+> Addendum November 2022: Updated article with some of the version-specific revisions as part of long term support, revised Google Cloud Storage information regarding role/service account.

+> Addendum November 2022 v4 upgrade: Updated version numbers for dependencies, added S3_FORCE_SINGLE_REQUEST to .env.production instructions, noted change to sidekiq if upgrading from v3.x

 I wanted something a little more robust then a single server setup which I find too brittle, so I settled on:

 1. Media stored on Google Cloud Storage.